Japanese version by Steffen Moritz, Francesca Bohn, Ruth Veckenstedt, Takuma Ishigati & Todd S. Woodward

-For therapeutic sessions, you may print out the presentation.
-This can be used repeatedly with different patients.
+For MCT therapy sessions, we recommend printing out the presentation, which can be used repeatedly with different patients.
 The worksheets are handed to the patient.

 Help us to help others!

-Given the difficult financial situation of many psychiatric hospitals, it is our goal to provide most of our interventions free of charge.
-However, conducting research is costly in terms of time and finances.
-If would like to support our work, we would be very grateful.
-We will provide our materials to you whether or not you have made a donation.
+In view of the troubling financial situation of many psychiatric hospitals, it is our goal to provide most of our interventions free of charge.
+However, research is very time consuming and also requires large financial resources.
+If you would like to support us financially, we would be very grateful for donations.
+We will help you, of course, whether or not you have made a donation.
 No one should feel morally obligated to make a contribution.

-We guarantee that all donations will go to the further development of our interventions (e.g., translation of modules into other languages, preparing new graphics).
-We would be happy to send you a receipt for your donation (please send an email to Steffen Moritz [firstname.lastname@example.org] and include your mail address).
+We guarantee that all donations will be used for the further development of our interventions (future tasks: translation of modules into other languages, new graphics).
+On request, we can send you a receipt for your donation (please email Steffen Moritz (email@example.com)).
 Please inquire about different possibilities for sponsorships.
-Donations should be made to the following account.
+Donations can be made to the following account:

 Bank: Hamburger Sparkasse HASPA